bug400/capasm/NCAS.md

     INCLUDE 'quoted string'

-Include the given file into the program.
+Include the given file in the program.
 The *INCLUDE* instruction is printed in the program listing.
 Included files can be nested up to a level of 3.